srobinson0586/ttg-basic/1-python-programming/1.12_lists_tuples_and_sets/lists_tuples_and_sets.md

 ## Lists

-The most basic data structure in Python is the **sequence**.
+The most basic *data structure* in Python is the **sequence**.
 Each element of a sequence is assigned a number - its position or index.
 The first index is zero, the second index is one, and so forth.

 Python has six built-in types of sequences, but the most common ones are lists and tuples.

 There are certain things you can do with all the sequence types.
 These operations include *indexing, slicing, adding, multiplying*, and *checking for membership*.
 In addition, Python has built-in functions for finding the length of a sequence and for finding its largest and smallest elements.

 The list is the most versatile datatype available in Python, which can be written as a list of comma-separated values (items) between square brackets.
-Important thing about a list is that the items in a list need not be of the same type.
+An important thing about a list is that the items in a list need not be of the same type.

 Creating a list is as simple as putting different comma-separated values between square brackets.
-For example −
+For example:

 ```py
 list1 = ['physics', 'chemistry', 1997, 2000];
 list2 = [1, 2, 3, 4, 5 ];
 list3 = ["a", "b", "c", "d"];
 ```

 Similar to string indices, list indices start at 0, and lists can be sliced, concatenated and so on.